whyboris/utilitarianism.net/content/types-of-utilitarianism.md

 > **Expectational utilitarianism is the view we should promote _expected_ well-being.**

 Expectational utilitarianism states we should choose the actions with the highest _expected value_.[^23] The expected value of an action is the sum of the value of each of the potential outcomes multiplied by the probability of that outcome occurring.
 This approach follows [expected utility theory](https://plato.stanford.edu/entries/rationality-normative-utility/), the widely-accepted theory in economics of decision making under uncertainty.
-So, for example, according to expectational utilitarianism we should choose a 10% chance of saving 1,000 lives over a 50% chance of saving 150 lives, because the former option saves an expected 100 lives (= 10% _ 1,000 lives) whereas the latter option saves an expected 75 lives (= 50% _ 150 lives).
+So, for example, according to expectational utilitarianism we should choose a 10% chance of saving 1,000 lives over a 50% chance of saving 150 lives, because the former option saves an expected 100 lives (= 10% x 1,000 lives) whereas the latter option saves an expected 75 lives (= 50% x 150 lives).
 This provides an account of _rational_ choice from a moral point of view.

 _Objective utilitarianism_, by contrast, takes the extent to which we ought to perform an action to depend on the well-being it will _in fact_ produce.
 The contrast between the two views may be illustrated using a thought experiment: